Here are some practical and essential scp command example to show how to securely copy files between remote Linux systems.

 4. Copying an entire directory with scp command

-To copy an entire folder, you can use the -r option and specify the name of the folder as the source path.
+Copying a directory using scp is also the same as the cp command.
+You can use the -r option and specify the name of the folder as the source path.
 This is called the recursive mode.

 scp -r ~/Desktop/test xyz@<ip_address_of_xyz>:/home/xyz/Desktop